 Returning to work

-It is quite normal to feel a combination of emotions, such as sadness or anxiety about returning to work, guilt around leaving your child or a sense of relief around a return to normality and reduced financial pressures.
-Challenges securing care for your child may complicate matters, and settling your child into a new routine can take time.
-You may be breastfeeding your child and need to establish new feeding routines, including expressing milk and getting your infant used to a bottle, or you may choose to cease breastfeeding during the day at this time.
-Additionally, for many women, the elements of your previous work wardrobe might need a review, given that you likely last wore some of these up to two years ago!
+You may be breastfeeding your child and need to establish new feeding routines, including expressing milk and getting your infant used to a bottle.
+Or, you may choose to cease breastfeeding during the day at this time.
+Additionally, for many women, the elements of your previous work wardrobe might need a review, given that you likely last wore some of these clothes up to two years ago!

-All these questions and thoughts may be difficult to handle, and if you need assistance or feel overwhelmed, speaking to your doctor about your return from maternity leave is an important first step.
+All these questions and thoughts may be difficult to handle.
+If you need assistance or feel overwhelmed, speaking to your doctor about your return from maternity leave is an important first step.

 The Fair Work Ombudsman provides some templates and examples for requesting flexible working arrangements.
-Remember that while you have the right to request such arrangements, your employer is not required to approve the request, but may not refuse on unreasonable grounds.
-However, the earlier you start the conversation, the more you can work together to find a mutually agreeable arrangement.
+Remember that while you have the right to request such arrangements, your employer is not required to approve the request.
+However they may not refuse on unreasonable grounds.
+The earlier you start the conversation, the more you can work together to find a mutually agreeable arrangement.

 There are certain practical questions to consider in planning for your return to work.
-Whilst a professional childcare provider may ask about some or all of these items, if your child is being cared for by family or friends, some of these questions may not be covered unless you proactively raise them.
+A professional childcare provider may ask about some or all of these items.
+If your child is being cared for by family or friends, some of these questions may not be covered unless you proactively raise them.
 As such, it pays to have thought them through beforehand, to avoid any surprises later.

-Routines and activities: Particularly if your child is being cared for by extended family, such as grandparents, a clear conversation around questions such as naptimes, settling routines and activities is important.
+Particularly if your child is being cared for by extended family, such as grandparents, a clear conversation around questions such as naptimes, settling routines and activities is important.
 In professional child-care settings, this may be easier as the routines are usually more established and explicit.
-However, with family, it may be harder to bring up these questions, but knowing and feeling confident in how your child is being cared for will make your return to work less stressful
+However, with family, it may be harder to bring up these questions, but knowing and feeling confident in how your child is being cared for will make returning to work from maternity leave less stressful

-Contact information: A list of contact numbers for relevant details, such as your doctor, workplace, emergency contacts (parents or friends), neighbours and information such as vaccination status can be useful – and you might want to leave copies with your emergency contacts as well.
+A list of contact numbers for relevant details, such as your doctor, workplace, emergency contacts (parents or friends), neighbours and information such as vaccination status can be useful.
+You might want to leave copies with your emergency contacts as well.

-Transport: Think about transport for yourself and your child if they are going to be going independently.
-Does your carer have a car, or will they be using public transport.
+Think about transport for yourself and your child if they are going to be going independently.
+Does your carer have a car, or will they use public transport?
 If so, do they have a pram/stroller with a cover for variable weather?

-Reflect: During this time, you have doubtless developed new skills and abilities, or refined some existing skills.
+During this time, you have doubtless developed new skills and abilities, or refined some existing skills.
 You may have developed new appreciation for time management, be more organised or have a greater capacity for empathy with others managing multiple commitments.
 These are all assets you are bringing back to the workplace when you return after maternity leave.

 The transition is complex and longer-lasting than current assumptions acknowledge.
 This transition does not start with pregnancy and end with a return to work, rather it is a process that continues… the pressures and demands on a working [parent] evolve.”